Pacific Region Grant Priorities

 - Medical programs for at-risk shelter animals, such as ringworm, parvo/panleuk, or other conditions previously unable to be saved

 - Robust return-to-home programs that reunite missing animals with their families.
-This could include creative solutions such as finder foster programs, creating technology solutions to improve the lost/found process to improve reunification, improve processes to return animals in the field (in lieu of impounding at the shelter as the start of the pet’s reunification process), etc.
+This could include creative solutions such as finder foster programs, creating technology solutions to improve the lost/found process to improve reunification, improve animal control processes to return animals in the field (in lieu of impounding at the shelter as the start of the pet’s reunification process), etc.